 Pending final approval of a massive $1.1 trillion omnibus spending bill to fund most of the federal government for the remainder of fiscal year 2015, family planning and reproductive health (FP/RH) advocates appear to be on the verge achieving a significant victory—at least how victory is defined in the current political environment.

 Premature celebrations should be postponed for now since nothing will be final until both the House and Senate pass the omnibus package and President Obama signs it into law.
-The continuing resolution (CR) currently funding the federal government expires at midnight tomorrow, but congressional leaders of both parties and both chambers are working hard to get the omnibus bill approved as soon as possible so as to avoid a government shutdown.
+The continuing resolution (CR) currently funding the federal government expires at midnight tonight, but congressional leaders of both parties and both chambers are working hard to get the omnibus bill approved as soon as possible so as to avoid a government shutdown.
 A short-term CR lasting several days is expected to be necessary to allow time to complete action on the omnibus before Congress leaves for the year.
 There will be considerable pressure on members of both parties in Congress to not stand in the way of final passage of the omnibus.
 But as Yogi Berra once famously said, “It ain’t over till it’s over.”

 Don’t miss out!
 Sign up to receive the Washington Memo.